Vineet134/vineet134/README.md

 <h1 align="center">Hi 👋, I'm Vineet Kumar</h1>
 <h3 align="center">A passionate full stack developer from India</h3
 I'm a Full Stack Engineer with a passion for developing scalable and efficient web applications.
 I'm skilled in Node.js, Express.js, React.js, and MongoDB.
-I'm also diving into the world of DevOps with tools like AWS, Azure, Docker, and Kubernetes.
-Additionally, I'm enthusiastic about Machine Learning and Artificial Intelligence.
+I'm also diving into the world of problem solving and developing the projects on real world problems.
+Additionally, I'm enthusiastic about Machine Levarning and Artificial Intelligence.

 ## 🛠️ Technologies & Tools